 The non-contributory RESP is composed mainly of government grants and is very flexible, as the grants are not based on your residency status.
 Even if you move out of Canada, you can still use that money for your child’s education.

-A vacation outside Canada must also be notified to your RESP provider, as you may be exposed to different tax regulations and rules.
+A vacation outside Canada must also be reported to your RESP provider, as you may be exposed to different tax regulations and rules.
 This will allow you to keep your RESP account.

 Normally, there are no consequences for taking an RESP out of Canada.
 That said, the rules and tax consequences can differ depending on your financial situation and the type of account you have.
 The specifics of the rules and the tax treatment may vary depending on your situation and the RESP account you have.